-Experience the intensity of HK's world-famous attraction,
+Experience the intensity of HK's world-famous attraction, the Hong Kong horse racing!

-Started on December 1946 - The Hong Kong horse racing has become one of the most popular Hong Kong attractions.
 It is talked about throughout the world and a highlight of the city.
 Whether you are looking for a day of recreation, or want to enjoy some heart-stopping action courtesy of the Hong Kong Jockey Club the Sha Tin or Happy Valley Racecourse is the place to go.

-Immerse yourself in the live action, electric atmosphere and bustle of a huge crowd.
 Over 2 million race goers visit the two racecourses, Happy Valley and Sha Tin each year hoping to share in some of the richest purses in the world of world-class racing.

 Down the stretch at the Hong Kong Jockey Club.
 Please click here to see more horse racing in Hong Kong videos.